altocodenl/tagaway/readme.md

 - Logo: svg logo in app (upper left) is ac:pic but in title and all communication is ac;pic.

 - Review
-   - Invite: Fix admin 'double click' for sending invites.
-We risk sending 2 invites (happened).
-   - Welcome email: remove format to 'Welcome to ac;pic!' email.
-   - [BUG] On single image or video download, images don't have the corresponding file extension.
-Device reads as 'textEdit' file.
-For multiple file download, the .zip contains the correct files extensions.
-Bug only affects individual file downloads.
    - Sign Up
       - **Tom: Note** As of now, only one snackbar is triggered in Sign Up: "There was an error creating your account."
 Below is what snackbar should be triggered for each case:
          - Enter email address in username holder.
 Red snackbar of "Your username cannot be an email" on clicking "create account".